withchange/learngit/readme.txt

 3rwqw
-Git is a version control system.
+Git is a dDISTRIBUTED version control system.
 Git is free software.
+233